shabanzo/hometime/README.md

 ### Test Category

-1. Unit Test - For services and models - Testing contexts under the services
+1. Unit Test: For services and models, testing different contexts within the services.
-2. Integration Test - For controllers - Testing end-to-end process from controller to model
+2. Integration Test: For controllers, testing the end-to-end process from the controller to the model.

 ## Assumptions

-1. Payload #1 as Airbnb payload
+1. Payload #1 corresponds to Airbnb payload.
-2. Payload #2 as Bookingcom payload
+2. Payload #2 corresponds to Bookingcom payload.
-3. Airbnb and Bookingcom as our channels
+3. Airbnb and Bookingcom are considered as channels.
+4. Guest details will be updated if there are any changes.

 ## API Documentation

 ### Reservation - Upsert API

-API for upserting (updating or inserting) reservation data with these requirements:
+This API allows you to update or insert reservation data, considering the following requirements:

-1. Can accept two kinds of payload formats: Airbnb and Bookingcom
+1. Accepts two types of payload formats: Airbnb and Bookingcom.
-2. Parse and save the payloads to a Reservation model that belongs to a Guest
+2. Parses and saves payloads to a Reservation model linked to a Guest.
-3. Can accept changes to the reservation and the guest (An improvement from my end 😄)
+3. Supports changes to both reservation and guest details.
-4. Rollback changes when the updating guest fails
+4. Rolls back changes if updating the guest fails.

 #### Endpoint